-Proposed Methodologies
+Proposed Methodologies to mitigate Wangiri fraud

-All member states are invited to consider the following measures to mitigate the risk of Wangiri fraud:
+In the following some methodologies to reduce Wangiri risk are described.
+All Member States and Recognized Operating Agencies ROAs/Service providers/Manufactures are invited to consider the following measures to mitigate the Wangiri fraud:

 Routing Management of Carrier: When a fraudster carries out the Wangiri fraud and gives missed calls to multiple subscribers, the augmented amount of traffic can be perceived by the carrier who routes these calls.
 If an operator examines this activity, there will be a rhythmic trend of increased traffic observed on the same carrier to route these calls.
-In such cases, an operator must take necessary protections to route all the traffic through an alternative carrier.
+In such cases, an operator might take necessary protections to route all the traffic through an alternative carrier.
 Routing the calls through a different carrier will help in breaking the chain between the fraudster and the linked carrier.
-An appropriate regulations of international traffic by member states might
+An appropriate regulations of international traffic by member states might help in relieving the problem to a greater extent.

-Customer Experience Management: As the customer is the main target of any business, telecom operators need to manage their customer complaints efficiently, which will reduce customer churn.
-All employees in telecom operator should be informed about Wangiri and how to manage complaints related to this fraud.
+Customer Experience Management: As the customer is the main target of any business, telecom operators need to manage their customer complaints efficiently, which will reduce customer churn and also loss of revenue.
+All employees in telecom operator could be informed about Wangiri and how to manage complaints related to this fraud.

 Subscriber Awareness: A pro-active approach to minimize Wangiri fraud would involve making the consumers aware of the risk.
-There are several free apps which can be used to quickly check suspicious numbers.
-This would tell the customer if the number is a part of any ongoing scams or not.
+Customers may be alerted through Information, Education and Communication (IEC) campaign by the operators about he risk involved in calling back missed calls received from International Numbers.
+There are several free apps which have active community platforms where users continuously report spam numbers.
+These apps which can be used to quickly check suspicious numbers.
+This would tell the customer if the number is a part of any ongoing scams or not and will help them in blocking the spam numbers used for Wangiri calls.

-Interactive Voice Response (IVR) Facility: Whenever a subscriber calls back to a subspecies destination upon receiving a missed call, the telecom operator should have an IVR voice informing him about his called destination.
-This IVR warning would help the subscriber to decide if they really want to make the call or not.
+Interactive Voice Response (IVR) Facility: Whenever a subscriber calls back to a subspecies destination upon receiving a missed call, the telecom operator might have an IVR voice informing him about his called destination.
+This IVR warning would help the subscriber to decide if they really want to make the call or not. through the IVR announcement that the number you are calling is a premium rate number and involves high calling charges.

-Using Technology: Telecom Operators might have an Artificial Intelligence system to make alerts to the customers via different means when receive missed calls from subspecies numbers.
+Using Artificial Intelligence: Telecom Operators might have an Artificial Intelligence system to make alerts to the customers via different means when receive missed calls from subspecies numbers.

+Distributed Ledger Technology (DLT) Platform: DLT, among other solutions, Telecom operators may use operator-run portals such as DLT platforms where all the operators present in the panel will be inter connected with each other.
+They can login and share intelligence in near to real-time about the actual Wangiri calls that have already occurred.
+This data can help the telecom operators in the proactive management of future wangri calls, increasing the likelihood of correctly identifying a Wangiri call before the intended victim suffers harm and prevent the fraudulent practices.

 Numbers Blocking: Regulators in different countries might allow telecom operators to block all numbers that were repeated in Wangiri fraud.

+Information, Education and Communication(IEC) campaign by the regulators is very much essential for dissemination of information about the charging plan of Premium Rate numbers because a large segment of customers are not aware about the high rates of such premium rate numbers.

 Sharing of Black Lists: Regulators in different countries might set up a mechanism to share the most frequent numbers committing Wangiri fraud.